OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/pillars.md

 ### Pillar fails

 > "The keynotes are a mess.
 The first speaker is delayed by an hour.
 The second speaker cancels entirely, citing 'unresolved security concerns.'
-The third speaker goes on as scheduled but their talk is overshadowed by the drama.
+The third speaker goes on as scheduled, but their talk is overshadowed by the drama.
 The press has a field day.
 Jeff looks like he might cry."

 ---